 Financing of operations: The key priorities of the Group are the management of the 'Assets and Liabilities' maturity profile, funding in accordance with its strategic investment plan and the liquidity risk management for its operational needs.
-As a result of these key priority initiatives and in line with its medium-term financing plan, the Group has maintained a mix of committed long-term credit facilities and uncommitted short-term credit facilities by taking into consideration bank and debt capital markets' credit capacity as well as cash flow planning and commercial requirements.
-As of 31 December 2020, approximately 86% of total debt (about 70% as of 31 December 2019), is financed by long-term committed credit lines (maturing over 12 months from 31 December 2020) while the remaining debt is being financed by short term credit facilities (bilateral lines).
+The vast majority of the Group's borrowings are committed credit facilities with financial institutions and debt capital markets.
+As of 31 December 2021, approximately 80% of total debt (about 86% as at 31 December 2020), is financed by committed credit lines while the remaining debt is being financed by short term revolving credit facilities (bilateral lines).